Satan-Claws/Presentations/thesis_script_lol.md

 ## 8.8 Modifications in the code
 We also experimented with an optimization where, knowing that the Safety Property doesn't get violated until varK steps, we assume the property at the varK-1 step instead of for the whole trace.
 This makes the formula smaller while preserving the same trace.
+Using this the SAT solver can have an easier time looking for a solution.

 ## 8.9 Experiments with N = 6 Nodes
 With larger cluster sizes, the performance differences became more pronounced.